9.2 Key concepts: genetics, HIV structure and life cycle

-The introductory reading in section 1 was general information about some of the practical issues about HIV resistance.
+The reading in section 1 introduced some of the practical issues about HIV drug resistance.

-For the first proper section we need to start with basics and learn about a few important concepts.
+For the first proper section we start with basics including important concepts.

 This includes an introduction to genetics, how HIV makes copies of itself (when it reproduces or replicates) and how it makes tiny mistakes each time.